matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. An alternative is apparently `:vert sf path/to/*.py`.
 1. `:only` is excellent for resetting.
 It closes all windows but the active one.
 1. `:vnew` opens a new blank buffer to the left of your current split, useful for a scrap notes file. `:new` does the same but with a split above the buffer, which you like less.
+1. `ctrl+w R` will swap left/right or top/bottom splits.
+This won't work if you've got a vertical split in a horizontal split, for example.
+1. `ctrl+w T` will break your current split out into a new tab.
+Nifty.

 ## In-File Navigation
 1. Don't move a character at a time, it's dumb and slow.
 Use word motions, searches, and similar to move around.